michalwidera/retractordb/src/rdb/README.md

 ## Storage terminal

 Terminal is called xtrdb.
-After call you will see . (dot prompt) type h for help
+After call, you will see . (dot prompt) type h for help
 ```
 .h